junesirius/junesirius.github.io/_posts/Supernatural/Daily_six_degree_challenge/2025-11-22-SPN-Scorner.md

 Dean doesn't notice them until the boy's voice becomes too loud and clear for him.
 He glances at them.

 The mother has her head bowed low, palms pressed before her chest in a devout position.
-The boy is scanning through the church with despising look in his eyes.
+The boy is scanning through the church with a contemptuous look in his eyes.

 "This is so stupid," he sneers, careless, not even bothering to lower his voice.
 "It's all just stupid stories.
 How can anyone really believe this is *real*?
 I mean, God?
 Come on."